 Photography is not my strong suit!
 I have really struggled with it.
-I’m always second guessing myself, comparing my work to the incredibly talented travel Instagrammers and travel photographers out there, wondering why my image suck so bad while their’s are amazing!
+I’m always second-guessing myself, comparing my work to the incredibly talented travel Instagrammers and travel photographers out there, wondering why my image sucks so bad while their’s are amazing!
 Photography, my friends, is a tough gig.
 But here’s the thing, you can learn, practice and improve.
 It is possible to get better at it!
 Today I wanted to share with you a few common mistakes I’ve seen travellers making and how you can avoid making them, improve your skills and get gorgeous photos of your adventures!

 1. Not doing any research beforehand